bbawj/note-vault/Merge Sort.md

 ## General Idea
 Divide and Conquer
 1. Divide the problem recursively into smaller (n/2) sub problems
-2. When only 1 element remains, this subproblem is considered sorted
+2. When only 1 element remains, this subproblem is considered trivially sorted
 3. Combine sorted subproblems together (backtracking) using a _merge function_.

 ### Merge function